WheteThunger/DroneStorage/README.md

 - Allows drone controllers to remotely view the stash contents, drop them at the drone position, and lock or unlock the stash
 - Redirects damage from the stash to the drone
 - Drops the stash contents when the drone is destroyed
+- Allows removing the stash with the Remover Tool plugin

 ## Permissions